On the hunt for an Xbox? Here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock – live: Latest Smyths, Currys, Game, Argos, and John Lewis restock news
+Xbox series X stock - live: UK restock updates from Game, Currys, Smyths and more

 We’re bringing you live Xbox series X UK restock news and the latest updates from Amazon, AO and more

-Note: Update: A drop at Currys PC World is touted for this week.
-Read on for more information